GHAZAL99/SDA200/Protocol.md

 5. Insert the background sample radius of your choice, we used 2 pixels radius for our images (must be an integer).
 >Background sample radius in pixels (2 pixels is recommended):

-6.Insert the Chamber sample radius, we used 5 pixels radius for our images (must be an integer).
+6. Insert the Chamber sample radius, we used 5 pixels radius for our images (must be an integer).
 >Chamber sample radius in pixels (5 pixels is recommended):

+7. You will be asked if you want to conver the brightness values to concentration values.
+To do so, you will need brightness values of a non-gradient control device filled with the colored solution and another one filled with just the dilutent (it is necessary to know the concentrations of both as well).
+If you would like to use this option, you shall type 1 when prompted with the message below, otherwise type any other number.
+>The following step requires having brightness values from a non-gradient control device filled with the colored solution and one filled with the diluent
+>Enter 1 if you wish to convert the light intensities to concentration values
+>otherwise enter any other number:

+8. The following steps only apply if you typed one on step 7:
+ * Insert the average brightness of the chambers of the non-gradient colored solution filled device
+>Enter the average brightness of the chambers in the non-gradient control colored solution:
+ * Insert the average brightness of the chambers of the non-gradient dilutant filled device
+>Enter the brightness of the solution in the last (most diluted) chamber: (if water is the diluent, it will be the brightness of the water)
+ *Type in the concentration of the undiluted stock solution
+>Enter the concentration of the undiluted solution in the control device:
+ *Type in the concentration of the diluting solution
+>Enter the concentration of the diluting solution in the control device:

-7. The first and last 30 values of intensities will be printed automatically.
+8. The first and last 30 values of intensities will be printed automatically.
 Nothing should be done.

-8. You will need to **create a file**, where you would like to have your results saved in.
+9. You will need to **create a file**, where you would like to have your results saved in.
 You will get **data.csv** file containing the intensity values, a **plot.svg** containing an image of the plot of the intensities VS indices and a **Samples.jpg** showing the indices of the chambers, and the Background and chamber sample areas. <br>
 Paste the **path of the file** you created when prompted.

 >Create a new file with the name of the image, and insert its Path here.
 Add '/ ' to the end, if you are working on a mac, and  ' \ ' if you are working on windows : (All the resulting files will be saved in it)